evanmgoodwin/Election-Analysis/README.md

 ## Summary
 The analysis of the election show that:
--There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election.
--The candidates were:
+- The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane